isomerpages/moe-fuhuasec/_our-curriculum/Academic Curriculum/Science.md

 3\.
 Contextualised learning to provide opportunities for students to apply their scientific knowledge to solve real-world problems

 **Key Programmes**

-__INSPIRE__
+**1\.INSPIRE**

-_INSPIRE_ allows students to achieve multiple spires of excellence in the area of Science.
+INSPIRE allows students to achieve multiple spires of excellence in the area of Science.
 The programme aims to:

 * further develop the skills and abilities of students talented in science by providing an environment where students can work with peers who share similar aspirations;

 * develop an appreciation, knowledge and understanding of techniques and skills in scientific study and research methodologies; and

 * build 21st century competencies such as Critical and Inventive Thinking and Communication and Collaboration skills.

 There are three tiers in INSPIRE: